perbu/wfh/README.md

 ## Description

 This CLI tool is designed for developers who want a quick way to mark a day as "Work From Home" in their Google Calendar.
-It fetches the `$USER` environment variable for the user's name and creates an all-day event titled "$USER wfh" in a predefined Google Calendar.

 ## Features